-If you would like an RCD upgrade quotation, please complete the quotation form on the left or call us now!
+If you would like an RCD upgrade quotation, please complete the quotation form or call us now!

 My electrics keep tripping frequently

-If your electrics trip frequently, it probably means you have a faulty appliance or a fault in your wiring system – Electrical Installation Condition Reports are a good way of determining faulty fixed wiring – and it might be worth contacting us to investigate.
+If your electrics trip frequently, it probably means you have a faulty appliance or a latent earth-fault in your wiring system.
+Electrical Installation Condition Reports are a good way of determining faulty fixed wiring and it is well worth contacting us to investigate.